mateuszwyszynski/PoseNDF/README.md

  More on that in [this issue](https://github.com/mateuszwyszynski/PoseNDF/issues/8)
  - `--poses-path` is the path to the `npz` file with saved poses.
  E.g. `'posendf/version2/projection_steps/9.npz'`
- - `--checkpoint-path` is the path to the checkpoint with a PoseNDF model, i.e. the network approximating the UDF.
- E.g. `'posendf/replicate-version2/checkpoint_epoch_best.tar'`
  - `--config` is the path to the configuration file for the PoseNDF model.
  E.g. `'posendf/replicate-version2/config.yaml'`
+ - `--ckpt-path` (optional): relative path (w.r.t. experiment root directory which is specified in the config file) to the checkpoint with a trained model.

 Open the link presented by the CLI in a browser.
-You can play the animation in a loop, control the pose index with a slider or next / previous pose buttons.
+You can play the animation in a loop by selecting `Playing`.
+You can also control the pose index with a slider or the next / previous pose buttons.

 Note that there is a read only field which shows the distance to the manifold for the current pose.